Dry Eye After LASIK

 Post-LASIK Dry Eye – Common and Treatable

 If you have developed dry eye after undergoing LASIK, you are not alone.
-Dry eye is an extremely common aftereffect of LASIK, affecting approximately 50 percent of patients.
-The symptoms are usually mild, and they typically don’t last long.
+Dry eye can occur after LASIK.
+However, if detected before LASIK and fully treated, it is very uncommon to develop following the LASIK procedure.
+Post-LASIK dry eye symptoms are usually mild, and they typically don’t last long.
 However, in some cases dry eye can persist for months or years.

 What Causes Dry Eye?

-Dry eye can be caused by genetics, eye surgery and other factors.
+Dry eye can be caused by genetics, age, gender, medications and other factors.

 Eye surgery sometimes reduces the sensitivity of the corneal nerves, which can prevent your eye from recognizing the need for lubrication and cause you to produce less tears.
-The corneal flap created during LASIK makes this procedure more likely than “surface ablation” procedures (e.g., PRK or epi-LASIK) to cause this problem.
+The corneal flap created during LASIK makes this more likely.

 Dry eye isn’t always a result of LASIK or another eye surgery.
 Many people experience dry eye well before their LASIK procedure.
 Contact lens use, for example, is a very common cause of dry eye.